 How Long Is an Adult Driver’s Ed Certificate Valid in Texas?

 adult drivers ed certificate validity Texas

-After completing adult driver’s ed in Texas, it is important to understand how long your certificate (ADE-1317) remains valid and useful in the licensing process.
+After completing adult driver’s ed in Texas, it is important to understand how long your certificate (ADE-1317) remains valid and how it fits into the licensing process.

+How Long Is an Adult Driver’s Ed Certificate Valid in Texas?